rjain-pivotal/spring-boot-workshop/README.md

 7. Browse the Marketplace

         $ cf marketplace
-        Getting services from marketplace in org pivotal / space development as rross@pivotal.io...
+        Getting services from marketplace in org pivotal / space development as instructor...
         OK

         service                       plans                     description